-- Providing verbal praise (genuine, specific and for all children). - Remembering important personal information about children. - Going out of our way to give special mentions to parents/carers at the end of the day. - Choosing children as monitors for certain jobs. - Sharing work on the school website and class dojo portfolios in Early Years. - Giving stickers. - Presenting certificates for good attendance.
-SEPSEP - Recognising achievements outside school e.g. sport etc.
+- Giving non-verbal praise such as a smile or positive body language. - Providing verbal praise (genuine, specific and for all children). - Remembering important personal information about children. - Going out of our way to give special mentions to parents/carers at the end of the day. - Choosing children as monitors for certain jobs. - Sharing work on the school website and class dojo portfolios in Early Years. - Giving stickers. - Presenting certificates for good attendance. - Recognising achievements outside school e.g. sport etc.